 Support the AKC PAC

 The American Kennel Club has taken the lead in supporting legislation across the country that protects the rights of responsible dog owners.
 The AKC Political Action Committee gives us an additional tool with which to interface with legislators.
-Through the PAC, we can demonstrate a unity of purpose that helps us advance a positive legislative agenda.
+Through this non-partisan PAC, we can demonstrate a unity of purpose that helps us advance a positive legislative agenda.

 The AKC PAC collects voluntary contributions from individuals and uses these donations to support candidates who defend dog owners' rights and can effectively influence legislation impacting animal owners.
 Your donation will be pooled with contributions from AKC club members across the country to strengthen our support for reasonable, enforceable laws that protect the health and welfare of purebred dogs and do not restrict the rights of breeders and owners who take their responsibilities seriously.